 Here's a map of all the outdoor skating rinks in Toronto

 Outdoor skating rinks in Toronto are scattered across neighbourhoods throughout the city.
-One of Toronto's urban gems, our network of over 65 ice pads and shinny rinks ensures that there's outdoor fun even in the midst of the coldest weather.
+One of Toronto's urban gems, our network of artificial ice pads and shinny rinks ensures that there's outdoor fun even in the midst of the coldest weather.

 Many of Toronto's rinks are located in parks and feature a dual set-up for pleasure skating and hockey, but there are a few facilities out there that break with this model in favour of something more novel like skating trails and covered rinks.

 Here are my picks for Toronto's most noteworthy skating rinks followed by a map of every outdoor ice rink in the city.

 If you're looking for a game of shinny while enjoying a remarkable view of the Toronto skyline, head to Christie Pits.
-It's features a well maintained hockey rink along with pleasure skating and has generous hours.
+It features a well maintained hockey rink along with pleasure skating and has generous hours.

 The Toronto area only has a few skating trails, and Etobicoke's Colonel Samuel Smith Skating Trail is arguably the best of them all.
 It's a figure eight shaped trail that offers a nice change of pace from your basic outdoor skating rink.

 A trip to Ontario Place during the winter will fill your evening with great eats and stunning light installations by local artists.
-Aside from that, one of the highlights is the skating rink, which is illuminated with magical lights around it.
+Aside from that, one of the highlights is the synthetic skating rink, which is illuminated with magical lights around it.

 You know Toronto has reached peak winter when you can officially skate on Grenadier Pond in High Park.
 There are only about a dozen days in a normal winter when the ice is expected to be skateable, so keep your eyes peeled for updates on conditions.

 Natrel Rink's location, shape and amenities make for a thrilling skate.
 There are plenty of benches along the rink and a large change room to warm up and store your things.
 You'll also find a cafe with warm drinks and snacks and on Saturdays they host DJ skate nights.